panoptes/panoptes-network/cf-image-received/README.md

 This folder defines a [Google Cloud Function](https://cloud.google.com/functions/).

-This function acknowledges a [PubSub](https://cloud.google.com/pubsub/) message that is sent when a file is placed in our [Storage Bucket](https://cloud.google.com/storage/) (see also the documentation about using [Storage Triggers](https://cloud.google.com/functions/docs/calling/storage)).
+This function is triggered  when a file is placed in our [Storage Bucket](https://cloud.google.com/storage/) (see also the documentation about using [Storage Triggers](https://cloud.google.com/functions/docs/calling/storage)).

-Triggered when file is uploaded to bucket.

 FITS: Set header variables and then forward to endpoint for adding headers
 	to the metadatabase.
 CR2: Trigger the creation of the RGB fits images, pretty JPG/PNG images for viewing,
 	and timelapse videos.

-> :memo: Todo: Trigger plate-solving here.

 > :memo: Todo: Trigger timelapse and pretty image creation from here.

-> :memo: Todo: Document that explains overall structure.

 Endpoint: No public endpoint